joxoleon/kh-content/Prompts/iOS/ModuleGenerationTemplate.md

 ---

+**Remember to only use the lessons given you to within the lesson metadata, those are the only lessons to should be included**
 Ensure that your output has the correct structure, logically grouping related lessons and creating submodules as needed.
 The output should be a structured, organized **YAML file** with the title `"iOS Interview Preparation"` at the top level and a coherent hierarchy of modules and lessons beneath.